unit-io/unitdb/README.md

 ```

 ### Writing to a database
 Use the DB.Batch() function to store messages to topic or delete a message from topic.
 Batch operation is non-blocking so client program can decide to wait for completed signal and further execute any additional tasks.
-Batch operation speeds up bulk insertion of records into tracedb.
-Reading data is blazing fast if batch operation is used for bulk insertion of records into tracedb and then reading records within short span of time while db is still open.
+Batch operation speeds up bulk record insertion into tracedb.
+Reading data is blazing fast if batch operation is used for bulk insertion and then reading records within short span of time while db is still open.
 See benchmark examples and run it locally to see performance of runnig batches concurrently.

 ```
-    err = db.Batch(func(b *tracedb.Batch, completed <-chan struct{}) error {
+    err := db.Batch(func(b *tracedb.Batch, completed <-chan struct{}) error {
 		b.Put([]byte("unit8.b.b1"), []byte("msg.b.b11.1"))
 		b.Put([]byte("unit8.b.b11"), []byte("msg.b.b11.2"))
 		b.Put([]byte("unit8.b.*"), []byte("msg.b.*.1"))
 		b.Put([]byte("unit8.b.*"), []byte("msg.b.*.2"))
-		err = b.Write()
+		err := b.Write()
 		if !nonblocking {
 			go func() {
 				<-completed // it signals batch has completed and fully committed to log